basitqayoom/learn-git-github/README.md

 git log --stat :abrevated changes in the file (during that commit) git log --pretty=<oneline/short/full/fuller> :logs the more or less information about commits git log --pretty = format:"%h %an" :logs the commit in desired format as %h means abbrivated hash and an means author name

+git commit -amend: if you forget the to make changes, you write this command and editor opens you override the previous commit by replaceing with new one.